teundeclercq/Krugan-Quester/README.md

 # KruganQuester

 Quest script made with the Dreambot [api](https://dreambot.org/javadocs/).
 The script is made with a basic [node framework](https://dreambot.org/forums/index.php?/topic/1747-basic-node-framework-w-example-node/) as a base for creating quests.
 I also used the [forums](https://dreambot.org/forums/index.php) of Dreambot to find information about how to use the Api.
-For this script I looked at alot of examples:
+For this script I looked at the following example:

 - [Articron quest framework](https://github.com/articron/Quest-skeleton/tree/master/src/org/dreambot/articron)